alkko/blynk/readme.md

  ----------------
  **Checking the installation of Blynk on the tablet**
-  - On the tablet go to the Play Market
+  - On the tablet go to the Play Market.
-  - Find the Blynk app
+  - Find the Blynk app.
-  - Run Blynk installation
+  - Run Blynk installation.
-  - After installation is complete, run the application
+  - After installation is complete, run the application.
   - Check that the application is running correctly.
 --------------------
 **Checking the installation of Blynk on a smartphone**